scalajp/2019.scalamatsuri.org/_candidates_en/TaroLSaito_2.md

   - SIGMOD
   - Presto Meetup
 ---
-In Scala we have various approaches for dependency injection.
-In this talk we will explore a more Scala friendly approach for dependency injection that uses only constructor injection or trait mixin.
+In Scala, we have various approaches for dependency injection.
+In this talk, we will explore a more Scala-friendly approach for dependency injection that uses only constructor injection or trait mixin.
 Airframe is a new dependency injection library for Scala, which enables auto-wiring and lifecycle management of service objects in a concise syntax.
 We will learn the basic usage of Airframe and how to effectively isolate various concerns in programming (e.g., building and configuring objects, resource management) to simplify your Scala code.